kanchann794-oss/Induction-programme-/README.md

 ## Day-2
 I am present in the college at 9am.In the 9:30am Start the English proficiency test complete the test 10:30am and 10:30am start math proficiency test complete the test at 11:30am.11:30am to 1:00pm lunch break.1:00am to 2:00am expert lecture delivered by Dr.Arashdeep singh"food:A pivotal role in student's overall wellness " program in the auditorium.2:00pm to3:00pm session by cuasmic club.
 Than i spend my 2rd in the college.
 ## Day-3
+I am present in the college at 8:30 AM.I am going to college auditorium at 9 AM.
+Dr.Jaswider singh delivered the today lecture.thus lecture is very fantastic.He say's us physics experiments.He is a very good person.I am very lucky to meet